-A sweet and savory mix of flavors with a crunchy on the outside but soft and creamy on the inside texture.
-Honey Garlic Tofu isn’t just a healthy dish, it’s a great no meat substitute for days you forget to defrost your meat.
-This dish is flavorful and delicious that you might add this in your weekly rotation of dishes.
+Honey garlic tofu is a Filipino vegan dish made by frying tofu in a pan with a mixture of Honey, vinegar, corn-starch, garlic powder, soy sauce, green pepper, oil and seasoned with sesame seeds and scallions.
+With sweet and savoury mix of flavours with a crunchy on the outside but soft and creamy on the inside texture, Honey Garlic Tofu is a great no meat substitute for days you forget to defrost your meat.
+This dish is flavourful and delicious that you might add this in your weekly rotation of dishes.

 Honey as a sugar replacement